The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 Port Sunlight River Park has evolved from a former landfill into a vibrant 28-hectare park, offering a community space filled with diverse walkways, wildlife, wildflowers, and wetlands.

-This trail is well-loved for both running and walking, yet you can still find moments of peace during less busy times of the day.
+This trail is well-loved for both running and walking, yet you can still find moments of peace during less-busy times of day.

 At Port Sunlight River Park, there are toilets, a cafe and parking for 10 cars.
 Additional parking is available on Dock Road North.